Russian Empire–United States relations: American Civil War

 This political cartoon is depicting Abraham Lincoln and Tsar Alexander II meeting and shaking hands.
 It shows the two leaders as similar in their ideals and leadership.

 During the American Civil War, Russia supported the Union, largely because it believed that the U.S. served as a counterbalance to its geopolitical rival, the United Kingdom.
 In 1863, the Russian Navy's Baltic and Pacific fleets wintered in the American ports of New York and San Francisco, respectively.
 In fact, Russia was one of the only European nations that expressed its support for the Union and its sympathies with what was happening to the United States.
 Through an official declaration by Alexander Gorchakov to President Abraham Lincoln on behalf of Tsar Alexander II expressed the importance of the Union on the global political stage as well as a wanted ally.
 When the issue of recognizing the Confederacy John Appleton, who was the current ambassador to Russia at the time, said “The question of recognizing the Confederate States was not before the Emperor, as the United States must remain a well‐prospering whole in order to counterweigh the British trade empire.”
 The Alexander Nevsky, Osliaba, and the other vessels of the Atlantic squadron stayed in American waters for seven months (September 1863 to June 1864).

+Lucy Petway Holcombe Pickens, known as the "Queen of the Confederacy," her direct ties to Russia were established through her husband's ambassadorship.
+She gained favor within the Russian imperial court, where her daughter was born with Russian royal godparents.
+Subsequently, she leveraged Russian gifts and prestige to support the Confederate cause.
+This distinctive background connects Russian diplomatic history with the U.S. Civil War, positioning her as a singular figure bridging these two nations in the mid-19th century.

 To Tsar Alexander II, the main reason to support the Union was clear and it was that they were fighting on the side of emancipation and freedom.
 Tsar Alexander II was the Tsar that abolished serfdom in the Russian Empire and he believed that Lincoln shared his similar beliefs and championed the side of emancipation.
 This was one of the main reasons why the Russian Empire continued its support of the Union throughout the American Civil War.

 1865 saw a major project attempted: the building of a Russian-U.S. telegraph line from Seattle, through British Columbia, Russian America (Alaska) and Siberia.
 An early attempt to link East-West communications, it failed and never operated.